6 Reasons Technology Is Affecting Divorce Rates

 It seems like everyday a new Iphone is getting launched and a hot, trendy tech gadget has become a must have.
 This may be causing a financial hurdle between couples.
 Maslow’s hierarchy of needs was a theoretical article posted in “A Theory of Human Motivation”.
 It categorized different levels of the human psyche.
 When filtering our needs and wants in a relationship often money becomes a major factor and causes arguments over what’s a necessary purchase or is it just a purchase motivated by “wants.”
+This drives up the divorce rates in the long run.

 2. Social media